poloio/Nervion-Documentation/.NET/5/EF-Core-Implementation.md

         .ValueGeneratedOnAdd();
 }
 ```
 `OnModelCreating` overrides EF's automatic setup and sets our custom realtions and property features.
-It's very useful for larger database, there is a lot of documentation about it on [MS Docs](docs.microsoft.com).
+It's very useful for a larger database, and there is a lot of documentation about it on [MS Docs](docs.microsoft.com).

 With this, our context looks like this: